elastic/elastic-package/docs/howto/system_testing.md

 whose input type matches the `input` value will be tested.
 By default, the first stream declared in the manifest will be tested.

-For an http request, consider this example from the `httpjson/generic` data stream's `test-expected-event-count-config.yml`, shown below.
+To add an assertion on the number of hits in a given system test, consider this example from the `httpjson/generic` data stream's `test-expected-hit-count-config.yml`, shown below.

 ```
 input: httpjson